Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Method

 \subsection{Direct Preference Optimization}

-SFT encourages some responses but does not prevent undesirable ones, such as missing or inaccurate medical information.
+SFT encourages some responses but does not prevent undesirable ones, such as those with missing or inaccurate information.
 A popular solution is RLHF, which uses reward models from response rankings to guide LLM training.
-However, it is complex and unstable, requiring extensive hyperparameter tuning.

-To improve stability, we used DPO \cite{rafailov2023direct} to align the medical chat model output with human preferences.
-DPO is simpler and more effective than RHLF as it doesn't need explicit reward modeling or reinforcement learning.
+However, RLHF is complex and often unstable, requiring extensive hyperparameter tuning.
+To improve stability, we adopted DPO \cite{rafailov2023direct} to align the Qilin-Med-SFT model output with human preferences.
+DPO is simpler and more effective than RHLF as it doesn't require explicit reward modeling or reinforcement learning.